openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 A `verified_claims` element can be added to a OpenID Connect User Info response or an ID Token.

-OAuth Authorization Servers can use the same format in access tokens in JWT format or Token Introspections responses, either in plain JSON or JWT-protected format.
+OAuth Authorization Servers can add `verified_claims` to access tokens in JWT format or Token Introspections responses, either in plain JSON or JWT-protected format.

-Note: Given the security level typically required in identity assurance use cases, the OP SHOULD sign the assertions containing `verified_claims`.

 An OP or AS MAY also include `verified_claims` in the beforementioned assertions as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [@!OpenID]).